RenderKit/embree/doc/src/api/rtcSYCLDeviceSelector.md

 #### EXIT STATUS

 The function returns -1 if the SYCL device is supported by Embree, and 1 otherwise.
+On failure an error code is set that can get queried using `rtcGetDeviceError`.

 #### SEE ALSO